Auto Transcript

 Going to unpack that a little bit later about preservation.
 What does that mean?

-And so this this next verse expresses that the grass withers, the flower fades, but the word of God stands forever.
+And so this next verse expresses that the grass withers, the flower fades, but the word of God stands forever.

-Many people throughout history history have tried to destroy the physical records of God’s word.
+Many people throughout history have tried to destroy the physical records of God’s word.
+Well, they haven’t been successful.

 But even more than that, God’s word abides beyond the physical materials.
 We have the records for us, which is great.
+But I love when the scriptures talk about his law being written in our hearts.
+It does last forever.
+It is indestructible.

-Important for us to remember that.
-So, God has given his word as an eternal unalterable testimony.
-And so, it’s really helpful to recognize I don’t want to say a lot about translation, but it’s important that the scriptures were written in dead languages.
+It’s important for us to remember that.
+God has given his word as an eternal, unalterable testimony.
+It’s really helpful to recognize—I don’t want to say a lot about translation, but it’s important that the scriptures were written in dead languages.
 Why do I say that?
 Because the meaning is fixed.
 Right?
-Modern Greek is not the same as coin a Greek.
+Modern Greek is not the same as Koine Greek.
+Modern Hebrew is not the same as ancient Hebrew.
+But we can discern what it meant and it means what it meant.
+So we have a very fixed record of what these words meant that we go by.

-And we read this before.
-So will my word be which goes forth from my mouth.
-It will not return to me empty without accomplish what pleases me and without succeeding in the matter for which I sent it.
+We read this before: “So will my word be which goes forth from my mouth.
+It will not return to me empty without accomplishing what pleases me and without succeeding in the matter for which I sent it.”

+In Psalm 119:140, the words of Yahweh are pure words as silver tried in a furnace on the ground refined seven times.
+They are without error.
 Without error.
-Wouldn’t it be great if the all the things that we read were without error?
+Wouldn’t it be great if all the things that we read were without error?
 If you read the news, you have to be very discerning, very careful.
-Sometimes there’s some real obvious errors in journalism.
-Maybe intentional, maybe not.
+Sometimes there are some real obvious errors in journalism—maybe intentional, maybe not.
 I won’t go into that.
 But I think we have to be very careful.
 The only fully reliable words are the words of God.
 Amen.
-All right.

 Infallibility means unable to mislead or fail in accomplishing the divinely intended purpose.

+It’s part of Galatians and Ephesians.
 You think about our brothers and sisters in Christ who were blessed by that, right?
 That’s pretty amazing to look at that.
-Uh and and I saw it not simply as words on a page, right?
-But as the word of God um really exciting just to be able to see something like that, right?
+I saw it not simply as words on a page, but as the word of God.
+Really exciting just to be able to see something like that.

-Isn’t that interesting?
-Right?
-It is more reliable than anything else out there.
-Yet it is attacked more than anything else out there.
-Why?
-Because if you come to grips with this, it is authoritative over your life.
 And the question is, what do you want to be true?
 We’ll talk about that a little bit later.
-Some of you know the book uh evidence that demands a verdict.
-And this graphic gives just kind of a little view of how does the Bible stack up to other ancient documents, right?
-Um if you were to stack up uh the available documents from the average classical writer, uh that’s four feet, right?
-But if you stack it up with what we have in the Bible, it’s 2.5 miles.
+Some of the book evidence that demands a verdict.
+This graphic gives just kind of a little view of how the Bible stacks up to other ancient documents.

 So that gives kind of a little sense of what we have in the reliability of the Bible.
 Still we have a dilemma.
 We don’t have the ancient manuscripts.
 So I think what this tells us that God still requires some faith of us.
 Think of the things that historical pe people historically people view as reliable, right?
 And yes, the Bible has much more than that, even without the original manuscripts.